aol/offload/readme.md

 })->getData();
 ```

 This will run a task in the background and cache the returned `$data` under the `task-key`.
 If the data is requested again, it will be returned immediately if in cache and a repopulation will be offload if the cache is stale.

+## How's This Work?

+Offload caches data with two timeframes, **fresh** and **stale**.
+These TTLs can be controlled using options,
+see **Offload Options**.

+- **Fresh** (cache hit): Data is immediately returned with **no** repopulation.
+- **Stale** (cache hit, stale): Data is immediately returned and a repopulation is queued.
+- **No Data** (cache miss): Forces the repopulation to run immediately and that data is then cached and returned.

+Offload uses a task queue to keep track of stale cache hits that need to be repopulated.
+When
+`$offload->drain()` is called, all tasks are run and the cache is repopulated.
+This is best to do once the
+request is completed so that the overhead of repopulating cache does not interfere with returning a response
+to the client quickly.
+See **Draining the Offload Queue**.

+The `OffloadManager` can take any cache store implementing `OffloadCacheInterface`.

+### Exclusive Tasks

+Tasks are run as `exclusive` by default.
+This behavior can be changed using options, see **Offload Options**.

+Exclusive task repopulation means there will ever only be a single concurrent stale repopulation for a given key.
+This avoids the **rush to repopulate cache** that happens when a cached item expires.

+The `OffloadManager` uses a lock implementation to provide this capability and can take any lock
+implementing `OffloadLockInterface`.

+### Initialization

 Here is an example of using a memcached instance for caching and a redis instance for locking: